WambuaRack/EVENT-Management-full-stack/README.md

 Events Management Web App

-A full-stack web application for managing events, including role-based dashboards for Users, Managers, and Admins, with RSVP functionality, JWT authentication, and event visibility control.
+A full-stack web application for managing events, including role-based dashboards for Users, Managers, and Admins, JWT authentication, and event visibility control.

 Table of Contents